psbds/cobblemon-iv-candy/docs/pages/index.md

 ---
-layout: default
+layout: home
-title: "Cobblemon IV Candy Wiki"
+title: Home
+nav_order: 1
+description: "A comprehensive guide to the Cobblemon IV Candy mod for Minecraft"
 permalink: /
 ---